 Trustees are drawn from the alumni of The University of Auckland and the general public.
-The Trustees are Dr Arthur Morris (chair), Mr John Dunn, Professor John Fraser, Mr Darren Manning, Ms Lyndsey Partridge, Dr Kathryn Philipson, Ms Faye Sumner and Harry White.
+The Trustees are Dr Arthur Morris (chair), Associate Professor (Adjunct) John Dunn, Professor John Fraser, Mr Darren Manning, Ms Lyndsey Partridge, Dr Kathryn Philipson, Ms Faye Sumner and Harry White.

 John Dunn is a general surgeon and director of Endoscopy, Laparoscopy and Bariatrics Auckland.
 Darren Manning is a broker at Forsyth Barr.
 Dr Arthur Morris is a clinical microbiologist and a director of Fisher & Paykel Healthcare.
 John Fraser is Dean of the Faculty of Medical and Health Sciences at the University of Auckland.
 Lyndsey Partridge, formerly trust lawyer at Chapman Tripp, is a trustee of the Te Papa Foundation.
 Kathryn Philipson, formerly a general practitioner, has also been a researcher on the "Growing up in NZ" project.
 Faye Sumner is chief executive officer of the Medical Technology Association of New Zealand.
 Harry White, formerly Chairman of Bancorp NZ, is chairman of the Kelliher Charitable Trust, Art Trust, and Economics Foundation.